battous-ai/netease-music-downloader/readme.md

 1. Visit [Issues page](https://github.com/Gaohaoyang/netease-music-downloader/issues)
 2. Click "New Issue"
 3. Choose "Download Music" template
-4. Fill in the type (song/album) and music ID
+4. Fill in:
+   - Type (song/album)
+   - Music ID
+   - Check "Lyrics only" if you only want to download lyrics
 5. Submit the issue and download will start automatically
 6. Download links will be provided in the issue comments